AdobeDocs/analytics-platform.en/help/content-analytics/config/guided.md

    Select **[!UICONTROL Finish]**.

-1. You finally see the details of a successful configured Google source connector.
+1. You finally see the details of a successfully configured Google source connector.

    ![Google Ads source connector final](../assets/paid-media-google-final.png)

->[!TAB Meta]
+>[!TAB Meta Ads]

 1. In Experience Platform > **[!UICONTROL Sources]**, select **[!UICONTROL Setup]** in the **[!UICONTROL Meta Ads]** card to start the setup wizard.